 Our group leads or closely follows the latest discussions and changes affecting our clients, including new and emerging efforts to address sustainability and climate change concerns, and the expanding reach of toxic and chemical substance regulations such as those taking effect under the Frank R. Lautenberg Chemical Safety for the 21st Century Act, as well as the continuing requirements of TSCA; EPCRA; the European Union’s Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) program; California’s Proposition 65; and other regulatory initiatives.

-The members of Robinson+Cole's Compliance and Permitting Group bring a distinctive perspective on technical, regulatory, and other factors that affect our clients' compliance and permitting matters.
-Our members are able to draw on experience gained not only from representing a diverse range of clients and industries but also from having members who have science and engineering degrees and who have held past positions working for federal, state, and local environmental agencies.
+Our Compliance and Permitting Group lawyers draw on experience gained not only from representing a diverse range of clients and industries but also from having members with science and engineering degrees and formerly holding positions in federal, state, and local environmental agencies.

 Represented a waterfront fuel oil terminal owner in the investigation, negotiation of alternative clean standards, remediation, and structuring of transaction to sell and convert the terminal to upscale residential apartments.

 Prepared a voluntary disclosure submittal to the Environmental Protection Agency (EPA) for manufacturing facility under Section 313 of Emergency Planning and Community Right-to-Know Act (EPCRA).
 Company identified as part of a routine environmental management program the presence of an inadvertently produced byproduct in wastewater discharge.
 EPA allowed 100 percent reduction of potential penalty.

 Represented a subsidiary of a conglomerate client on the steering committee of a multiparty Midwestern Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) site.